Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: DCMs: Diffusion-based Causal Models

 \section{DCMs: Diffusion-based Causal Models}

 In this section, we present our \DCM approach for modeling the SCMs and to answer causal queries.
+The \DCM approach falls in a general class of techniques that try to model a structural causal model by using an encoder-decoder pair.
+Consider a data generating process $X=f(X_{{pa}},U)$.
+The goal will to construct an encoding function $g$ and a decoding function $h$.
+The encoding function $g$ attempts to represent the information in $U$: for a pair $(X,X_{pa})$, $Z:=g(X,X_{pa})$ is the latent variable.
+The decoder takes the input $Z$ and $X_{pa}$ as input to attempt to reconstruct $X$: $\hat X=h(Z,X_{pa})$, where under perfect reconstruction, $\hat X=X$.
+The decoding function $h$ mimics the true structural equation $f$, although it does not need to be exactly equal.
+For example, there are infinitely many encodings that satisfy $Z=r(U)$ for all $U$ for an invertible function $r$.

 We first explain the construction and the training process of a \DCM, and then explain how the model can be used for answering various causal queries.
-We start with some notations. \begin{CompactItemize} \item Define $Z_i^t$ to be the $i$th endogenous node value at diffusion step $t$ of the \textit{forward} implicit diffusion process (Eq.~\eqref{eq: forward implicit diffusion}), and let $Z_i\coloneqq Z_i^T$. \item Define $\hat X_i^t$ to be $i$th endogenous node value at diffusion step $t$ of the \textit{reverse} implicit diffusion process (Eq.~\eqref{eq: ddim reverse}), and let $\hat X_i\coloneqq \hat X_i^0$. \end{CompactItemize}
+We start with some notations. \begin{CompactItemize} \item Define $Z_i^t$ to be the $i$th endogenous node value at diffusion step $t$ of the \textit{forward} implicit diffusion process (Eq.~\ref{eq: forward implicit diffusion}), and let $Z_i\coloneqq Z_i^T$. \item Define $\hat X_i^t$ to be $i$th endogenous node value at diffusion step $t$ of the \textit{reverse} implicit diffusion process (Eq.~\ref{eq: ddim reverse}), and let $\hat X_i\coloneqq \hat X_i^0$. \end{CompactItemize}

 \textbf{Training a \DCM.} We train a diffusion model for \textit{each node}, taking denoised parent values as input.
 The parent values can be interpreted as additional covariates to the model, where one may choose to use classifier free guidance to incorporate the covariates \citep{ho2021classifierfree}.
 Empirically, we find that simply concatenating the covariates results in better performance than classifier free guidance.